 What goes into the soup?

-- 4 slices bacon, cut into small pieces.
+- Bacon, cut into small pieces.

 - Salt and freshly ground black pepper, to taste.

-- 2 garlic cloves, minced.
+- Fresh garlic cloves, minced.

-- 1 pound green split peas (about 2 cups), picked through and rinsed.
+- 1 pound green dried split peas (about 2 cups), picked through and rinsed.
 You just wanted to sort them to make sure their isn't any unwanted debris in the bag before cooking.

 - ¼ teaspoon dried thyme.
 You could also use the leaves of a sprig of fresh thyme, if you like.